Related articles

 Me: #=> NameError (uninitialized constant #<Class:0x00007fb42cb92ef8>::Pink)

-Now you see why lazy loading doesn’t play nice with Single Table Inheritance: unless you’ve already accessed every single one of your STI subclasses const names to preload them, they won’t be known to your app.
+Now you understand why lazy loading is not compatible with Single Table Inheritance: unless you have already accessed each of the constant names of your STI subclasses to preload them, your application will not know them.

-It’s not that STI doesn’t work at all, it’s just mildly frustrating because oftentimes we need to enumerate the STI hierarchy and there’s no easy, out-of-the-box way to do it.
+It's not that STI doesn't work at all, it's just a bit frustrating because we often need to list the STI hierarchy and there's no easy, out-of-the-box way to do that.

-Ruby on Rails’ guide mentions this issue and suggests an (incomplete) solutionhttps://guides.rubyonrails.org/autoloading_and_reloading_constants.html#single-table-inheritance
+The Ruby on Rails guide mentions this problem and offers a (incomplete) solution: https://guides.rubyonrails.org/autoloading_and_reloading_constants.html#single-table-inheritance

-Why it’s incomplete: because a subtype that has no record yet won’t be preloaded, which means there are things you won’t be able to do.
-For instance, you can’t rely on inflection to generate select options because recordless types won’t be listed in your options.
+Why it's incomplete: because a subtype that doesn't have a record yet won't be pre-loaded, which means there are things you won't be able to do.
+For example, you can't rely on inflection to generate selection options because unregistered types won't be listed in your options.

-Another (really not recommended) solution would be to preload all your app’s classes.
-It’s killing a fly with a hammer.
+Another solution (really not recommended) would be to pre-load all the classes in your application.
+It's like killing a fly with a hammer.

-My solution is based on the concern suggested by Rails’ guide but instead of collecting types from inheritance_column, I use an array that contains all of the STI’s subclasses.
-This way I can use inflection at will.
-I agree that it’s not 100% SOLID-complient but it’s a trade-off I’m willing to make.
+My solution is based on the issue suggested by the Rails guide but instead of collecting types from inheritance_column, I am using a table that contains all the ITS subclasses.
+That way, I can use inflection at will.
+I agree that It's not a 100% SOLID customer, but it is a compromise that I am prepared to make.

 That being said, let's talk about the main topic of this article.